RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Mode: 76      -0.129977918229      0.296798866026

 In addition, the command line output will specify the precise atoms over which the calculations were performed.
-(Of course, this will correspond to all atoms the are present in both conformations).
+(Of course, this will correspond to all atoms that are present in both conformations).
-The RMSD between the two structures wil also be specified:
+The RMSD between the two structures will also be specified:

  ::